AminNurAzziz/task-5-pbi-btpns-AMIN-NUR-AZZIZ/README.md

-# Project-Based Intern: BTPN Syariah Fullstack Developer Project Based Internship Program
+# BTPN Syariah Fullstack Developer Project Based Internship Program

 ## Description
 This is a simple REST API created as part of the Full Stack Developer final project.
 The API is built using the Go programming language and provides functionalities for user authentication, registration, logout, user list retrieval, user data update, and user data deletion.
 Additionally, users can access a list of profile photos, add new photos, edit profile photos, and delete profile photos.